How to Use the Command `gcloud kms decrypt` (with Examples)

 --key=key_name

-: Specifies the location of the key ring and key.--ciphertext-file=path/to/ciphertext
+: Refers to the geographical location of the key ring and the key.
+It may vary depending on organizational data sovereignty preferences.--ciphertext-file=path/to/ciphertext

-: Specifies the path where the decrypted plaintext will be stored.
+: Specifies the output destination where the decrypted data will be stored.
+It converts readable data from its encrypted form.

 Code: